nasa/nos3/docs/wiki/Scenario_Commissioning.md

 What we've accomplished above is a block that:
 * Checks if we're ready to check a telemetry point.
 * Waits for a fresh value for that telemetry packet.
-* And finally, clearly prints the value to screen.
+* And finally, clearly prints the value to a screen.

 Now, with the EPS Voltage Check as a template, fill in the items needed for our state, and anomalous reboots.